|

 On Track in Burgundy

-The train system in France has been much admired for its fast, efficient and comfortable services.
-The TGV, the high-speed train comes through Montbard to Dijon and on to Beaune and Chalon-sur-Saône, and via Sens to Le Creusot, Mâcon and on to Avignon and Marseille.
 The regional services run at a more leisurely pace and these trains have been getting a facelift.
 Most noticeable is the Corail Téoz, a super-smart train on the Paris to Nevers route to Clermont-Ferrand.
 This has all sorts of luxuries from a children’s play area to leather seats and points for the laptop in first class.

 Our maps show the current routes